-Table 5 shows that students in the first year attended institutions with lower average graduation rates (-0.7 percentage points, or a 3% decline) and with peers of slightly lower academic preparation (-0.008 standard deviations), as these students were more likely to shift away from four-year colleges.
+Table 5 shows that students in the first year attended institutions with lower average graduation rates (-0.7 percentage points, or a 3 percent decline) and with peers of slightly lower academic preparation (-0.008 standard deviations), as these students were more likely to shift away from four-year colleges.
 For the second cohort, graduation rates and peer quality increase significantly, as students were less likely to be in the cohort of non-college attendees, who have very low rates of degree completion.
-It bears noting that the gain in predicted graduation rates is not that high relative to the gain in postsecondary enrollment, as predicted completion rates among community college attendees are relatively low.13
+It bears noting that the gain in predicted graduation rates is not that high relative to the gain in postsecondary enrollment, as predicted completion rates among community college attendees are relatively low.15

-For the first cohort, estimates on net price are negative but noisy, though results suggest that instructional expenditures per student declined (percent changes are 5% and 3%, respectively).
-Thus at the state-level students are spending less on college and the state is spending less on instruction per student, given the four-year to two-year shifts.
-In the second cohort the results become positive as students and the state both pay more.
+For the first cohort, estimates on net price are negative but noisy, though results suggest that instructional expenditures per student declined (changes are 5 percent and 3 percent, respectively).
+Thus, at the state-level, students are spending less on college and the state is spending less on instruction per student, given the four-year to two-year shifts.
+In the second cohort, the results become positive as students and the state both pay more.
 Although the estimates are roughly similar in magnitude, meaning the increase in tuition payments may cover the state expenditures, estimating real transfers would require improved data, such as to what extent new students bring in Pell Grant dollars to cover costs.
-Overall distance travelled does not change dramatically in either cohort, as students might be about two percentages points less likely to travel more than 20 miles from home.
-(Descriptive statistics show that the median distance from a high school to a two- and four-year college in the sample was 6.9 and 7.2 miles, respectively, so shifts across these institutions are unlikely to change distance traveled by a meaningful amount).
+Overall distance traveled does not change dramatically in either cohort, as students might be about two percentages points less likely to travel more than 20 miles from home.
+(Descriptive statistics show that the median distance from a high school to a two- and four-year college in the sample was 6.9 and 7.2 miles, respectively, so shifts across these institutions are unlikely to change the distance traveled by a meaningful amount.)

-13 Using estimates of selectivity only for college attendees consistently produce negative estimates for both cohorts, as those induced to attend community colleges bring down the state average.
-This approach however would not allow one to estimate impacts on overall, state-level completion rates, which I do below.
+14 The primary concern is that changes to overall enrollment, particularly in 2017, make outcomes using only college attendees more challenging to interpret.
+For example, college selectivity might decline not because students are shifting into less selective colleges but because students who would have attended no college now are choosing to pursue a degree no college now are choosing to pursue a degree.
+15 Using estimates of selectivity only for college attendees consistently produce negative estimates for both cohorts, as those induced to attend community colleges bring down the state average.
+This approach, however, would not allow one to estimate impacts on overall, state-level completion rates, which I do below.